InSyncWithFoo/100doc-clicker/README.md

 $ pip install git+https://github.com/InSyncWithFoo/100doc-clicker
 ```

-Make sure that you are logged into your Replit account and have Python 3.10
+Make sure that you are logged into your Replit account, started the course
+using the button on [the introduction page][1] and have Python 3.10
 or later installed.
 The main script can then be run with either:

 ```shell